Saint-Christophe, Charente

 Saint-Christophe (/fr/; Sent Crestòfa) is a commune in the Charente department in southwestern France.
-It is a member of the Charente Limousine group of coummunes, bordering Haute-Vienne.
+It is a member of the Charente Limousine group of communes, bordering Haute-Vienne.
 It is located 14 km from Confolens and 67 km northeast of Angoulême.

 The village is also 5 km east of Lesterps, 13 km north of Saint-Junien, 18 km north-east of Chabanais, 21 km south-west of Bellac and 37 km north- west of Limoges.

 The main road in the commune is the D 82 route from Confolens and Lesterps to Limoges via Oradour-sur-Glane, which crosses it from west to east.
 The village is also served by the D 163 which goes south-west to Chabanais, and the D 330 south to Brigueuil and Saint-Junien.

 The nearest station is in Saint-Junien, served by TER buses to Saillat and Limoges.